 Dye-sublimation requires high temperatures to add characters and symbols on keycaps.
 PBT is the preferred keycap material because of its high melting point.

 A special paper is printed with the desired legend.
-The paper and the keycap is then heated to a high temperature.
+It is then heated to a high temperature with the keycap.
 The dye turns into vapor, and the pores in the plastic expand.

 This process is complex and labor-intensive.
 A darker legend must be used on the lighter base keycap to achieve the desired effect.
 Keycaps with this process can be expensive.